About CASA of Ventura County

-Court Appointed Special Advocates ("CASA") of Ventura County believes that every court-dependant abused or neglected child should be safe, have permanence and the opportunity to thrive, and have a strong, compassionate volunteer Advocate.
+Court Appointed Special Advocates (CASA) of Ventura County believes that every court-dependent abused or neglected child should be safe, have permanence and the opportunity to thrive, and have a strong, compassionate volunteer Advocate.

 CASA originated in Washington State in 1977.
 In 1983, a Ventura County public defender brought the concept of CASA to the attention of the Dependency Court.
 The Judge presiding over the Court was fully aware of the growing need for "a consistent adult to look out for the best interest of an individual child."
 Concern was mounting over the frequent changes of caregivers and service providers that were involved in foster children's lives, as well as the negative impact of these changes on them.
 The Court began to lay the groundwork for the Court Appointed Special Advocates program in Ventura County.
 When the program first began, responsibility for training and administration was left to the court, however the recruiting of volunteers required the cooperation of other entities.

 In 1985 CASA of Ventura County was established, and the first Ventura County CASAs (Court Appointed Special Advocates) were sworn in as officers of the court.
 Once underway, the Children's Home Society in Ventura became the "umbrella" organization for CASA.
 National CASA provided some financial support, and offices were located at the Court House at the Ventura Government Center.
 The first program manager was hired.